S Line (Utah Transit Authority): Streetcar schedule

 On Saturdays and Sundays, the first eastbound S Line streetcar leaves the Central Pointe station at 6:02 am and the first westbound car leaves the Fairmont station at 6:17 am.
 The last eastbound streetcar leaves Fairmont at 11:47 pm and the last westbound streetcar leaves Fairmont at 11:32 pm.

-S Line streetcars run every fifteen minutes every weekday (except holidays when there is no service), and thirty minutes on weekends like the TRAX system, and take about twelve minutes to run the length of the route (of Phase 1).
+S Line streetcars run every fifteen minutes on weekdays and Saturdays (except holidays when there is reduced or no service), and thirty minutes on Sundays like the TRAX system, and take about ten minutes to run the length of the route (of Phase 1).

 Stops

 Just as UTA calls the vehicles used on this route "streetcars" instead of "trains", the line has "stops" instead of "stations".
 The difference is mainly in the size of the facilities.
 Each platform is only 59 ft long, just long enough to fit a single Siemens S70US car.
-Each passenger platform includes a small canopy (not much larger than a standard small bus stop shelter), a ticket vending machine and an electronic card reader (used for charging fares with UTA contactless transit passes or a contactless credit/debit cards by "tapping on" or "tapping off").
+Each passenger platform includes a small canopy (not much larger than a standard small bus stop shelter), a ticket vending machine and an electronic card reader (used for charging fares with UTA FAREPAY cards by "tapping on" or "tapping off").